Golden Rule Society logo and contact information

 For professional and safety reasons, no swapping was done in flight.
 Kaine explained the program before departure.
 Swapping was always done off the airplane.
 Almost all swaps were done on paper.
 "Swap Shop in the Sky" creates an interesting mental image of people carrying swappable "white elephants" on board to swap with Captain Kaine for the benefit of charities.

-Through the years, he expanded his Golden Rule Society to include the Sky High Kids and their Guiding Lights.
-As a Guiding Light, individuals, businesses or organizations can sponsor a child to become a Sky High Kid.
-Each child receives a package of educational, inspirational and motivational materials as well as messages of encouragement and guidance.
-More than one million lives are estimated to have been touched by the positive programs offered by the Golden Rule Society.
-Visit the Sky High Kids and the Guiding Light Navigation Buttons on the left of this page.
+Among many other benefits, each youngster receives a package of educational, inspirational and motivational materials as well as messages of encouragement and guidance.
+More than three million lives have been touched by the positive programs offered by the Golden Rule Society.

 The Golden Rule Society is led and managed by non-paid volunteers and 100% of the net funds raised by the organization go to non-profit beneficiaries.